-On the other hand, it is unknown whether any backward shift with the $\PP_{\underline {\mathcal D}}$ property is automatically frequently hypercyclic. \end{remark} \begin{corollary} Let $X$ be a Banach space with unconditional basis and suppose that the backward shift operator $B$ has the $\PP_{\mathcal Syn}$ property.
-Then $B$ is chaotic. \end{corollary} \begin{proof} Recall that $B$ is chaotic if and only if $\sum_n e_n$ converges.
-If $B$ has the $\PP_{\mathcal Syn}$ property then, by Theorem \ref{ carac PF uni}, there is a syndetic set $A$ such that $\sum_{n\in A} e_n$ converges.
-Since $A$ has bounded gaps, there is $b>0$ such that $\zN\sub \bigcup_{j\leq b} A-j$.
+Any chaotic operator is almost $\mathcal Syn$-recurrent.
+In the case of unweighted backward shifts acting on Banach spaces with unconditional basis we have the following. \begin{corollary} Let $X$ be a Banach space with unconditional basis.
+The backward shift operator $B$ is almost $\mathcal Syn$-recurrent if and only if it is chaotic. \end{corollary} \begin{proof} Recall that $B$ is chaotic if and only if $\sum_{n=0}^\infty e_n$ converges, see e.g. \cite[Theorem 4.6]{GroPer11}.
+If $B$ is almost $\mathcal Syn$-recurrent then, by Theorem \ref{ carac PF uni}, there is a syndetic set $A$ such that $\sum_{n\in A} e_n$ converges.
+Since $A$ has bounded gaps, there is $b>0$ such that $\zN\sub \bigcup_{0\le j\leq b} A-j$.